Restorative Dentistry Coral Springs

 Dental crowns can be used to correct a number of issues in the front and back teeth, including cracked, broken, decayed, or worn teeth.
 The material your crown is made out of will depend on your unique needs, but it can be expertly crafted to blend well with the rest of your teeth.

-The procedure for a dental crown is usually completed over a couple of visits to Kulick Dental Group, during which we’ll design, fit, and place your restoration with expert care.
+The procedure for a dental crown is usually completed over a couple of visits to Iglesias Dental Group, during which we’ll design, fit, and place your restoration with expert care.
 Once the treatment is complete, you should continue to maintain excellent oral hygiene habits by brushing for two minutes, twice a day and flossing daily.
 Make sure you’re fully removing food particles from the base of your new crown to prevent decay.

 Learn More About Dental Crowns